MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $Event

-Contains a **PSEventArgs** object that represents the event that is being processed.
+Contains a **PSEventArgs** object that represents the event that's being processed.
 This variable is populated only within the `Action` block of an event registration command, such as `Register-ObjectEvent`.
 The value of this variable is the same object that the `Get-Event` cmdlet returns.
-Therefore, you can use the properties of the `Event` variable, such as `$Event.TimeGenerated`, in an `Action` script block.
+You can use the properties of the `Event` variable, such as `$Event.TimeGenerated`, in an `Action` script block.

 ### $EventArgs

-Contains an object that represents the first event argument that derives from **EventArgs** of the event that is being processed.
+Contains an object that represents the first event argument that derives from **EventArgs** of the event that's being processed.
 This variable is populated only within the `Action` block of an event registration command.
 The value of this variable can also be found in the **SourceEventArgs** property of the **PSEventArgs** object that `Get-Event` returns.